Best hikes in West Virginia.

 Popular with climbers and hikers, it offers both a challenging climb and breathtaking views of the Potomac Highlands.

-There are two parking areas for easy access to the Seneca Rocks Trailhead – Seneca Rocks Discovery Center parking area or another lot off highway 28.
+There are two parking areas for easy access to the Seneca Rocks Trailhead – Seneca Rocks Discovery Center parking area and a bigger lot off highway 28 near the Sites Homestead.

 In conclusion, Seneca Rocks is an exciting hike and one of my favorite spots in West Virginia!